 Lord Vamana or Thrivikrama is the fifth avatara(incarnation) of Vishnu, and the first incarnation of the Treta yuga.
 Also he is the first avatar of Vishnu which appears with a completely human form, though it was that of a dwarf brahmin.Vamana took birth as the son of Kashyapa and Aditi in the month of Bhadrapatha.
 He is also sometimes known as Upendra or Indranuja.

-The legend of Bhagavata has it that the Vamana avatar was taken by Vishnu to restore Indra's authority over the heavens, which was taken away by force by the demon king Bali.
+The Bhagavatha Mahapurana Canto 8, Chapters 15 to 23 describes the Vamana incarnation of Lord Vishnu.
+Vamana avatar was taken by Vishnu to restore Indra's authority over the heavens, which was taken away by force by the demon king Bali.
 Vamana in the disguise of a short Brahmin, carrying a wooden umbrella requested three steps of land for him to live in.
 Given a promise of three steps of Land by King Bali against the warning given by his Guru Sukracharya, Vamana, The Supreme God grows so huge that he could cover from heaven to earth, earth to lower worlds in two simple steps.
 King Bali unable to fulfil the promise of three paces of Land to the Supreme God, offers his head for the third step.
 Thus Vamana places his third step on King Bali's head and gives him immortality for his benevolance.

 Vamana taught King Bali that arrogance and pride should be abandoned if any advancement in life is to be made, and that wealth should never be taken for granted since it can so easily be taken away.
 Vamana then took on the form of Mahavishnu.
 He was pleased by King Bali's determination and ability to keep his promise in the face of his spiritual master's curse and the prospect of losing all his wealth.
 Vishnu named the King Mahabali since he was a Mahatma (great soul).
 He allowed Mahabali to return to the spiritual sky to associate with Prahalada (the demoniac Hiranyashipu's pious son, also a descendant of the demon race) and other divine beings.
 Mahavishnu also declared that Mahabali would be able to rule the universe in the following yuga (age).